-The bars of Edinburgh have heaps to offer: from trendy cocktail spots to whacky themed bars, every Edinburgher can find the perfect place for them.
+The bars of Edinburgh have heaps to offer: from trendy cocktail spots to whacky-themed bars, every Edinburgher can find the perfect place for them.
 So, we’ve gathered up a sweet list of the most quirky bars in town to inspire your next night out with pals.

-1. The Mousetrap
+1. The Dog House Leith

 2. Panda & Sons

 Panda & Sons just looks like a vintage barber shop at first glance, but once you walk through a door that is also a bookcase, you’re transported into a clandestine wee bar with imaginative concoctions.
 Guests don’t expect luxurious grandeur at Panda & Sons, but the quality of the cocktails: each drink is created with balanced touches of both modern and classic influences.
-There is just something way more exciting about and the allure of the prohibited bar concept itself, and the speakeasy quirky bar has knocked it out of the park.
+There is just something way more exciting about the allure of the prohibited bar concept itself, and the speakeasy quirky bar has knocked it out of the park.

 3. The Cauldron Wizard Bar